-For children ages 18 months through three years of age.
+For children two to three years of age.
 Class runs from 8:00 am to 12:00 pm (half-day program) or from 8:00 am to 3:15 pm (full-day program).
 Extended day options are available through 5:00 pm.
 Children may attend either two, three, four, or five days per week.

 In our Rosebud Garden, great care has been taken to create a warm and home-like setting and to provide a beautiful environment where the children’s senses are nurtured.
 For the young child, learning takes place by example rather than by instruction, as they learn through imitation.
 The young child learns about life by engaging in many practical household activities such as washing dishes, sweeping, and cleaning up.
 We incorporate activities such as baking, painting, gardening, and ample creative free play to encourage joyful learning and imagination.
 Studies show that play, in the early years, is the key to success in school by providing cognitive, social emotional, physical, and moral development.
 In our Rosebud Garden the children are held by rhythm, surrounded by beauty, and carried by wonder and respect for all life!
 Parent evenings focusing on child development are held throughout the school year.